d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **-u User, --user=USER**

-If you are not logged in yet, including this flag along with the password and URL flags can be used to log into a server in the same command.
+If you are not logged in yet, including this flag along with the password and URL flags can be used to login to a server in the same command.

 - **-p Password, --password=PASSWORD**